ubirch/telekom-nbiot-hackathon-2017/en-cpp-development.md

         1. [Serial Console](#serial-console)
         2. [GDB](#gdb)
 3. [Pins](#pins)

+> Details on backend registration and ECC key generation can be found on the [PXT page](en-pxt-development.md).

 ## Installation

 This is for advanced developers who have worked with C/C++ before or dare to handle the development environment.